-It can be difficult choosing a ski holiday, especially if you can only travel at certain times of the year.
+It can be tricky choosing a ski holiday, especially if you can only travel at certain times of the year.
 Skiing at Christmas and New Year can be a risk as it is often one of the first weeks of the season for many ski resorts, and we often get asked what ski resorts would be best for late season skiing in March or April.
 Choosing a high altitude ski resort gives you the best chance for great snow conditions for your ski holiday whatever time of the ski season.

 France continues to be our top selling ski country, with 9 out of 10 of our top selling ski resorts being located in France.
 France is often favoured because of the high ski areas, the variety of slopes, and snow-sure ski resorts.